whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 ### Changes to the geometry, where more than 50% (area or length) is added or removed

-The Yugoslavia example, above, is a perfect example of a real-world geometry change causing a new `wof:id` to be minted.
+The case of Yugoslavia is a perfect example of a real-world geometry change causing a new `wof:id` to be minted.
 In this case, Yugoslavia was dissolved and split into several different countries (and a disputed area).
 The record for Yugoslavia would receive a date (the date of it's dissolution) in the `edtf:cessation` field, an updated `mz:is_current` field, and the `wof:id`s of the newly created countries in it's `wof:superseded_by` field.

-The new countries, Slovenia, Croatia, Bosnia and Herzegovina, the Republic of Macedonia, Montenegro and Serbia which includes (Vojvodina and Kosovo), would each receive new `wof:id`s, and would have their `wof:supersedes` field updated to  include the `wof:id` of Yugoslavia.
+The new countries, [Slovenia](https://whosonfirst.mapzen.com/spelunker/id/85633779/#8/46.154/14.993), [Croatia](https://whosonfirst.mapzen.com/spelunker/id/85633229/#6/44.518/16.455), [Bosnia and Herzegovina](https://whosonfirst.mapzen.com/spelunker/id/85632609/#7/43.941/17.661), the [Republic of Macedonia](https://whosonfirst.mapzen.com/spelunker/id/85632373/#8/41.622/21.739), [Montenegro](https://whosonfirst.mapzen.com/spelunker/id/85632667/#7/42.711/19.385) and [Serbia](https://whosonfirst.mapzen.com/spelunker/id/85633755/#6/44.244/20.927) which includes ([Vojvodina](https://whosonfirst.mapzen.com/spelunker/id/404227537/#7/45.418/20.198) and [Kosovo](https://whosonfirst.mapzen.com/spelunker/id/85633259/#8/42.567/20.899)), would each receive a new `wof:id`, and would have their `wof:supersedes` field updated to  include the `wof:id` of Yugoslavia.
 These would be our superseding features.

 This superseding work would allow someone looking at, say, Montenegro, to see when it was created and what superseded feature it came from.